 A Steering Committee was also set up to define the guidelines for showcasing the vineyard and the grapes produced.
 The Committee is chaired by Matteo Ascheri, President of the Consortium of Protection Barolo Barbaresco, and comprises Vincenzo Gerbi, Professor Emeritus of the University of Turin and Vladimiro Rambaldi, Sole Director of the Agenzia di Pollenzo S.p.A. in addition, the researcher Anna Schneider (of the National Research Council – Institute for the Sustainable Protection of Plants) has collaborated on the project.

 The renowned wine critic, Antonio Galloni, has been fundamental to the project.
-He is capturing the essence of each of the barriques in an innovative Non-Fungible Token (NFT).
+He captured the essence of each of the barriques in an innovative Non-Fungible Token (NFT).

 With this operation, the only one of its kind, CRC Foundation has created a charity event at national and international level, focusing on a territory, its beauties and singularities, creating an innovative event that can generate important social benefits.

-Ezio Raviola – Vice President of the Cassa di Risparmio di Cuneo Foundation
+Ezio Raviola – President of the Cassa di Risparmio di Cuneo Foundation

 The Barolo en primeur charity event is not only of great historical and social importance, but is also highly significant for the Barolo wine sector, which is projected at an international level.